It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 I mean, that's really what you would have to do now in order to be as invisible as you could be.

-And even at that, look now at the desire some car companies say, well, governments actually are demanding or asking for car companies, put little black boxes in the cars.
+And even at that, look now at the desire some car companies say, well, governments actually are demanding or asking for car companies, put little black boxes in the cars, everybody's cars.

-You know what you know what kind of information that black box is gonna broadcast?
+You know what kind of information that black box is going to broadcast?

-They're gonna know how fast that car was driven, any number of things.
+They're going to know how fast that car was driven.

 They know where the owner goes.